 What to do if illicit AI use is suspected

 It is important to be vigilant and report cases of academic misconduct.
-However, as with many examples of academic misconduct, it can be difficult to detect when AI has been used without permission to produce student submissions.
-Nevertheless, please note that:
+However, as with many examples of academic misconduct, it can be difficult to detect when AI has been used without permission to produce student submissions so be aware of the following:

-Uploading student submissions to AI tools not licensed by the University of Sussex contravenes the University’s data protection rules.
+Uploading student submissions to AI tools not licensed by the University of Sussex contravenes the University’s data protection rules and the outputs are not admissible as evidence of academic misconduct.

 There are no independently validated tools that can reliably and accurately detect generative AI-produced material.